opendocsg/slw-judgments-backfill/2008_SGHC_78/report.md

  ... grossly improper conduct in the discharge of his professional duty or guilty of such a breach of any usage or rule of conduct made by the Council [of the Law Society] under the provisions of [the LPA] as amounts to improper conduct or practice as an advocate and solicitor[.]

-This court in _Law Society of Singapore v Ahmad Khalis bin Abdul Ghani_ [2006] 4 SLR 308 (“ _Ahmad Khalis_ ”) at [77] cited _Re Marshall David_ [1972-1974] SLR 132 at 138, [23] for the observation that “grossly improper conduct in the discharge of his professional duties” means that the conduct of the lawyer is “dishonourable to him as a man and dishonourable in his profession”.
+This court in _Law Society of Singapore v Ahmad Khalis bin Abdul Ghani_ <span class="citation">[2006] 4 SLR 308</span> (“ _Ahmad Khalis_ ”) at [77] cited _Re Marshall David_ [1972-1974] SLR 132 at 138, [23] for the observation that “grossly improper conduct in the discharge of his professional duties” means that the conduct of the lawyer is “dishonourable to him as a man and dishonourable in his profession”.
 More importantly, the spirit of the LPA provision is to ensure that “the conduct of the [advocate and] solicitor concerned meets the high levels of professionalism expected of practising lawyers” ( _Ahmad Khalis_ at [80]) and it is “of the first importance that the focus be on the maintenance of the highest standards of professional and ethical conduct” (at [75]).

 36     In the same vein, this approach applies with equal force to the medical profession under the supervision of the SMC.
 The importance of maintaining the highest level of professionalism and ethical conduct has been duly acknowledged by the SMC in the Introduction section of the SMC Ethical Code (at p 1):